Disappearance of Michele Anne Harris: Arrest

-After the initial investigations, the case seemed to have gone cold for the next few years.
+After the initial investigations, the case went cold for the next several years.
 Local media coverage was limited to stories around the annual anniversary that rehashed the case and reported primarily that there was nothing new to report.
 The police continued to believe that Cal had killed Michele by some means and disposed of her body somehow, but also that they had insufficient evidence for a conviction.

 In 2005, the anniversary stories said the police were expecting a break in the case soon.

-At that time they had reinterviewed Jerome Wilczynski, the hairdresser whom Michele had allowed to overhear Cal's violent and profane threats to her, including to kill her and make her disappear, over her cell phone less than two months before she disappeared.
-When police first spoke to him shortly after that, he had not told them about the threats; four years later he did.
-With evidence of a second threat, closer in time to the homicide they believed had occurred, they felt they could now secure a conviction without the body.
+That same year, they re-interviewed Jerome Wilczynski, the hairdresser whom Michele had allowed to overhear Cal's violent and profane threats to her, including to kill her and make her disappear, over her cell phone less than two months before she disappeared.
+When police first spoke to Wilczynski shortly after the disappearance, he had not told them about the threats; he revealed this information in the 2005 interview.
+With evidence of a second threat closer in time to the homicide they believed had occurred, they felt they could now secure a conviction without the body.

-"The case wasn't getting any better", Mark Lester, the state police captain overseeing the investigation, told CBS's 48 Hours in 2010.
+"The case wasn't getting any better," Mark Lester, the state police captain overseeing the investigation, told CBS's 48 Hours for an episode on the case released in 2010.
 "There were really no new significant leads or evidence coming in.
-But win, lose, or draw this case had to go to trial."
-A Tioga County grand jury indicted Cal on one count of second-degree murder on September 30, after which state troopers went to his Ford dealership outside Owego and arrested him in front of his employees, not only handcuffing him but putting his legs in irons.
+But win, lose, or draw, this case had to go to trial."
+A Tioga County grand jury indicted Cal on one count of second-degree murder on September 30, 2005, after which state troopers went to his Ford dealership outside Owego and arrested him in front of his employees, not only handcuffing him but putting his legs in irons.

 Trials

 Cal was tried four times over the next 11 years, in two counties, with five judges from four different counties presiding, and three appellate courts hearing the case.
 The first trial was delayed after the indictment was dismissed and a new judge assigned due to some issues between the first judge and the Tioga County district attorney Gerald Keene.
 When it was finally held, Cal was convicted; the verdict was set aside when a witness came forward the day afterwards with information favorable to him.
 A second trial was held with that witness testifying, but Cal was convicted again.

 That conviction was upheld on appeal, with one justice dissenting.
 Cal appealed to the Court of Appeals, New York's highest court, which reversed the lower appeals court on procedural grounds, again with one judge dissenting and calling for the indictment to be dismissed.
 For the third trial, a change of venue was granted to a different upstate county due to the publicity around the first two trials; that jury deadlocked, resulting in a mistrial.
-The judge granted Cal's motion for the fourth trial to be a bench trial, without a jury, and in 2016 Cal was acquitted.
+The judge granted Cal's motion for the fourth trial to be a bench trial, without a jury, and Cal was acquitted in 2016.